 - achieved the highest University Fairtrade status

 been awarded the 2021 Scottish Fair Trade Forum’s Fairtrade and Sustainability Award, the only higher education institution to have been recognised for this award in Scotland.

 - held several events increasing awareness of food and its relation to social justice, equality and the environment

-- collaborated with student societies such as the feminist society, the Students' Association's Environment Subcommittee, and the Sustainable Development Society during Fairtrade Fortnight
+- collaborated with student representatives, societies and community groups such as, the feminist society, the St Andrews Fair Trade Community Campaign Group, the Students' Association's Environment Subcommittee, and the Sustainable Development Society during Fairtrade Fortnight

 - purchased 30,000 face coverings for students and staff made in Scotland by Fairtrade cotton.